iondv/framework/docs/en/2_system_description/metadata_structure/meta_class/atr_selsorting.md

 ## Description

 **Sorting a sample of valid values** - is a filter that specifies how to sort objects.
-It is used for attributes of the `"Reference"` type.
-Set it when creating the meta class in the `"selSorting"` field.
+It is used for attributes of the reference type.
+Set it in the `"selSorting"` field when creating the meta class.

 ### Available types of sorting:

 •  Sorting in ascending order

 •  Sorting in descending order

-## Example in JSON
+### Example
 ```
 {
       "orderNumber": 20,